Est. 2020

 By the numbers

-150+ FLi Sci Scholars served across three cohorts
+150+ FLi Sci Scholars served across four cohorts

 20+ States reached across the United States